 Straub et al (2012) Citrus fruit and fabacea secondary metabolites potently and selectively block TRPM3.
 Br.J.Pharmacol.
 168 1835 PMID: 23190005

 If you know of a relevant reference for Ononetin, please let us know.

 View Related Products by Product Action

-Currently there are no citations for Ononetin.
 Do you know of a great paper that uses Ononetin from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!